Sparse decompositions of nonlinear dynamical systems and applications to moment-sum-of-squares relaxations: Numerical examples

 \subsection{Cherry structure}

-Cherry structures are the most sparse structures for our framwork.
+We call a sparsity graph as in Figure~\ref{fig:vpCherry} a cherry structure.
+Those structures are the most sparse structures for our framework.
 They occur for instance in Dubins car and the 6D Acrobatic Quadrotor \cite{Chen}.
-We illustrate a larger (more artificial) example of a cherry structure.
+Here we treat a larger example of a cherry structure.
 We consider the interconnection of Van der Pol oscillators as in Figure~\ref{fig:vpCherry}.

 For the leaf nodes $x^2,\ldots,x^N$, the dynamics is

 For the root note $x^1$, the dynamics is